Shoki Kitamura

-Shoki Kitamura (北村彰基, Kitamura Shōki) is a Japanese professional wrestler currently performing in the Japanese promotion Pro Wrestling Zero1 where he is a former World Junior Heavyweight Champion and International Junior Heavyweight Champion.
+Shoki Kitamura (北村彰基, Kitamura Shōki) is a Japanese professional wrestler who performs for the Japanese promotion Pro Wrestling Zero1.
+He is a former World Junior Heavyweight Champion and International Junior Heavyweight Champion.

 Professional wrestling career

 Independent circuit (2017–present)

-Due to partially being a freelancer, Kitamura is known for competing in various promotions of the Japanese independent scene.
-He made his professional wrestling debut at Pro-Wrestling ACE Vol. 6, an event promoted by Wrestle-1 on July 2, 2017, where he wrestled Tsugutaka Sato into a time-limit draw as a result of a dark match.
+As a partial freelancer, Kitamura has competed in various promotions on the Japanese independent scene.
+He made his professional wrestling debut at Pro-Wrestling ACE Vol. 6, an event promoted by Wrestle-1 on July 2, 2017, where he wrestled Tsugutaka Sato to a time-limit draw in a dark match.
 At JTO Itadaki, an event promoted by Professional Wrestling Just Tap Out on November 18, 2021, Kitamura unsuccessfully challenged Arata for the Independent World Junior Heavyweight Championship.

-He is also known for competing in various joshi promotions as male talent.
-At Ice Ribbon New Ice Ribbon #957, an event produced by Ice Ribbon on May 1, 2019, he teamed up with Himeka Arita and Ibuki Hoshi in a losing effort against Amazon, Giulia and Naoki Kamata as a result of a mixed tag team match.
-At Diana Jaguar's Memorial 61th Birthday & 46th Anniversary, an event promoted by World Woman Pro-Wrestling Diana on July 25, 2022, Kitamura teamed up with Tsugutaka Sato, Astroman and Ryo Hoshino in a losing effort against Junya Matsunaga, Satsuki Nagao, Takafumi and Takumi Baba in an eight-man tag team match.
-At Marvelous 7th Anniversary on May 3, 2023, he teamed up with JT Thorne and Leo Isaka to defeat Astro, Ryo Hoshino and Shiho.
+He has also competed in several joshi promotions as male talent.
+At Ice Ribbon New Ice Ribbon #957, an event produced by Ice Ribbon on May 1, 2019, he teamed with Himeka Arita and Ibuki Hoshi in a loss to Amazon, Giulia and Naoki Kamata in a mixed tag team match.
+At Diana Jaguar's Memorial 61st Birthday & 46th Anniversary, an event promoted by World Woman Pro-Wrestling Diana on July 25, 2022, Kitamura teamed with Tsugutaka Sato, Astroman and Ryo Hoshino in a loss to Junya Matsunaga, Satsuki Nagao, Takafumi and Takumi Baba in an eight-man tag team match.
+At the Marvelous 7th Anniversary event on May 3, 2023, he teamed with JT Thorne and Leo Isaka to defeat Astro, Ryo Hoshino and Shiho.